vivek-vishwanath/xv6/instructions/lab3.md

 Behavior:
   On success clone creates a new process which shares its address space with its parent.
 Additionally, clone sets up the child's stack to be logically equivalent to the parent's stack.
+On clone the child's register state is equivalent to that of the parent, with two exceptions:  eip is 0 for the child and the id of the child for the parent, and the eip of the child points to a location on the child's stack.
 ```

 `clone()` creates a new process, and adds it to the caller's "thread group".